 Buying a dog food made with real vegetables and fruit is also an excellent idea.
 Vegetables contain antioxidants that help fight sickness and develop a healthy immune system.
 We recommend a dog food that contains sweet potatoes, as well as peas, blueberries, or cranberries for urinary tract health.

 We also recommend supplementing dry food with real fruits and vegetables too.
-Real sweet potatoes, chopped bell peppers and sliced zucchini all make great fresh, low-calorie toppers for dog food.
+Real sweet potatoes and mixed vegetables like zucchini all make great fresh, low-calorie toppers for dog food.
 We haven’t touched on the grain versus no grain debate, so let’s check that one off the list next.

 Grains vs. No Grains